Event Campaign Host Recruitment Guide

-We’ve compiled some tips from the Mobilize team on how to get the most out of your Distributed Organizing push!
+We’ve compiled some tips from the Mobilize team on how to get the most out of your event campaign push!
 The first step is recruiting Volunteer Hosts.
 This is a great new way to engage with your supporters.

 Read on to learn about our suggestions for Volunteer Host recruitment to take you from start to finish.

 - Set a goal for your distributed push!

 - Aiming for an event in every time zone, or even every state?
 This focus will help you plan your next steps.

 - We’ve made some materials with all the information a Volunteer Host would need.
 Make a copy and add your branding!

 - House Party Hosts: How to Use Mobilize

 - House Party Hosts: How to Record Event Attendance